davidiswhat/AnimeIllustrationRecognizer/README.md

 # Usage
 - Note: Character names are shown and are treated as a tag
 - Note: output.txt and output.jpg are generated from the most recent output
-- Note: The two buttons, "Mask" and "Stylegan", currently do nothing and are hidden from users
+- Note: The two buttons, "Mask" and "Stylegan," currently do nothing and are hidden from users

 ## Main Window
 ![](https://github.com/davidiswhat/AnimeIllustrationRecognizer/blob/main/Screenshots/MainWindow.PNG)